 TASC Code MSM315120

-TASC Level Level 3
+TASC Level 3

 TCE Points 15

-TCE Standards N.A.
+TCE Standards N/A

-Pre-requisites above satisfactory in Year 10 Music strong music performance and theory skills
+- above satisfactory in Year 10 Music - strong music performance and theory skills

-Music 3 requires students to have a background in theory and performance.
+Music 3 requires a background in theory and performance.

-It provides opportunities for students to present polished music performances, create original music and present original music ideas through notation and performance, appraise music works and performances, read and write music statements and identify the use and effect of the music elements of pitch, time and design.
+It provides opportunities to present polished music performances, create and present original music and ideas through notation and performance, appraise works and performances, read and write music statements and identify the use and effect of the music elements of pitch, time and design.

-Students will also study one of the following options: Performance (Instrumental/vocal) or Improvisation/ Composition/Arrangement.
+Students will also study one of the following options: Performance (Instrumental/ vocal) or Improvisation/ Composition/Arrangement.

 Students will require a specialist vocal, instrumental or composition tutor.
-Guilford Young College endeavours to provide a rigorously stimulating performing arts program.

-Students are expected to take music beyond the classroom and participate in the co-curricular life of the College.
+Guilford Young College endeavours to provide a rigorously stimulating performing arts programand students are expected to take music beyond the classroom and participate in the co-curricular life of the college.

-- · solo and ensemble performance skills

-- how to write original music

-- skills in performing, creating and listening to music

-- a broad understanding and knowledge of the characteristics of different music styles and genres
+- how to write original music - skills in performing, creating and listening to music - a broad understanding and knowledge of the characteristics of different music styles and genres - evaluating music performances.

-- skills in time management and organisation

-- how to evaluate music performances

-tertiary study including Foundation Practical Study (in Year 12) through UTAS Conservatorium of Music
+tertiary study including Foundation Practical Study (in Year 12) through UTAS.